deblasiolab/Opalv3/README.md

-If you wish to bypass the shell script, you can run Opal.jar directly with a command like: java -server -Xmx1G -jar Opal.jar unaligned_seqs.fasta > alignment.fasta
+If you wish to bypass the shell script, you can run Opal.jar directly with a command like: java -server -Xmx1G -jar bin/Opal.jar unaligned_seqs.fasta > alignment.fasta

 If you are using structure predictions while calling Opal in this way, you must provide a structure file of the sort produced by predict_structure.pl.
 Suppose such a file is named file.ss; then call Opal like:

- java -server -Xmx1G -jar Opal.jar --structure_file file.ss file.fasta > output
+ java -server -Xmx1G -jar bin/Opal.jar --structure_file file.ss file.fasta > output

-If you take this approach because of some failing in the opal shell script, please e-mail me so I can improve the shell script

-Source code is included in the jar.
-Extract the jar ('mv opal runopal; jar xf Opal.jar'), then enter the directory opal.

 Default parameters